Code-Institute-Submissions/rosehip-angular/README.md

 #### As a user:
 - I want to view the website so that I can get a better userstanding of what this company represents.
-- I want to view the home page so that I can form a first impression of whether this event company is right for me.
+- I want to view the home page so that I can form a first impression of whether this company is right for me.
-- I want to view the about page so that I can get some background on the company and owener.
+- I want to view the about page so that I can get some background information on the company and owner.
 - I want to view the services page so that I can gain an understading of what types of services the company offers.
 - I want to view the portfolio page so that I can see examples of events done by the company and help me visualize how my event will look.
-- I want to view the contact page so that I can immediately communicate with the company and tell them I am interested.
+- I want to view the contact page so that I can immediately communicate with the company and tell them my contact information and what type of event I want to do.
 - I want to click on the instagram link so that I can see other examples of the company's events.
-- I want to click on the email link so that I can communicate with the company.
+- I want to click on the email link so that I can email the company directly.
 - I want to click on the facebook link so that I can see more information about the company.

 ## Features

 - Home Page: Main page for the company.
 Should immediately elicit a feeling of contemporary elegence and trustworthiness.
-- About Page: The about page gives background information about the Founder/Owner and what makes her qualified to run the potential client's event.
+- About Page: The about page gives background information about the owner and what makes her qualified to run the potential client's event.
 - Event Services Page: The event services page provides a brief description of each of the services povided by the company.
 - Portfolio Pages: The portfolio pages provide examples of events coordinated by the company.
 These should provide evidence that the skill level exists to run small or large events.
 - Contact Page: The contact page provides a form that the potential client can fill out and submit to initiate contact with the company.